 SMILE isn’t necessarily superior to LASIK, however.
 At the moment, it’s approved to correct nearsightedness only, while LASIK can be performed to treat other refractive errors such as farsightedness (or hyperopia) and astigmatism.
 Since SMILE is still a fairly new procedure, many surgeons have much less experience with it than they do with LASIK.
 Any patient exploring SMILE should work with a surgeon who’s completely comfortable with the procedure.

 As with any form of laser eye surgery, SMILE has certain restrictions that every patient should consider before undergoing the operation.
 SMILE can currently correct as much as -10.00 diopters (D) of nearsightedness, but all patients must be at least 22 years old and have completely stable vision.
 They also cannot have an astigmatism of more than -0.50 D. Since SMILE is an effective treatment for nearsightedness only, patients with other refractive errors should look into other procedures such as LASIK or PRK.

 If you meet these requirements, however, SMILE could be an ideal solution to your vision problems.
 If you’re curious about SMILE and think you might be a good candidate, you can schedule a comprehensive eye exam with your eye doctor to discuss the possibility.
 Here at Swagel Wootton Eye Institute, we offer complimentary consultations to thoroughly evaluate your vision and determine the best course of treatment for you.
-Call us today at 480-372-2616 or visit us online to schedule your appointment!
+Visit us online at our Mesa or Chandler locations to schedule your appointment!